 Getting the most value

-- Start simple: Try Extended Thinking on a moderately complex task to see the difference
+- Start simple: Try High Power on a moderately complex task to see the difference

 - Compare results: Use both standard and Dynamic Intelligence modes on similar tasks to understand the value

-- Monitor usage patterns: Track when you use these features to optimize your workflow
+- Monitor usage patterns: Track when you use this feature to optimize your workflow

 - Scale gradually: Once comfortable, apply Dynamic Intelligence to your most challenging builds